chiselinc/stuckincyberspace/2017/planning/dctrl_freischule_prototype_03-2017.md

 The "free school" concept -- anchored in the traditions of radical and collaborative community commons spaces -- breaks down this barrier, and operates based on principles of inclusivity, co-learning, and transparency.

 ## Structure
-A daytime drop-in program for community members to view streaming live global tech conferences and curated thematic lectures, as well as engaging in hands-on workshops and discussion groups.
+A daytime drop-in program for community members to view streaming live global tech conferences and curated thematic lectures, and engaging with their fellow viewers.
+It is the discourse of many people watching together that can support and cultivate true innovation.

 ## Bonus Value Adds